Knowledge of Metasploit: An Introduction to Penetration Testing

 • Payloads: Successful exploits often provide a payload, which is an object of code that modifies the target machine.
 Common payloads include turn-around shells, which provide attackers control over the compromised system, and tie-shells, which provide further access across a designated port.

-• Auxiliary Modules: Some Common payloads include switch shells, which provide attackers with control over the compromised system, and link shells, which enable further access over an established port.
+• Auxiliary Modules: Some of the Basic Payloads is that of the switch shell- that further controls the attacked system, and that of a link shell-that enable further access over an already established port.

 • Database Integration: Database integration allows Metasploit to manage and save data from several testing sessions.
 Users can monitor vulnerabilities and repair efforts over time with the help of this tool.